Non-metricity signatures on the Higgs boson signal strengths at the LHC: Phenomenology

 Once additional bounds are added, such as the previously analysed ones corresponding to Compton scattering, the parameter space, in both cases, gets drastically reduced.
 We shall specifically analyse these cases in the following section.

-Before moving on, let us shortly turn our attention to the EiBI model and see what are the constraints on this model from the LHC data only.
-Setting $\alpha=0$ and $\beta=\pm 1$ we obtain from the $\chi^2$ fit,
+Before moving on, let us shortly turn our attention to the specific EiBI and $f(R)$ models, as mentioned in the introduction.
+Fot the EiBI model, let us see what are the constraints that we can extract from the LHC data only.
+By setting $\alpha=0$ and $\beta=\pm 1$ we obtain from the $\chi^2$ fit,

 for $\beta = -1$ and

 for $\beta =1$.
 We can, therefore, conclude that the LHC constraints are yet, the most stringent ones obtained on the EiBI model.